salcedoe/MtMdocs/docs/imageProcessing/ImageIntro.md

 *You know, like pictures and stuff, but with no color.*

-## Overview

-📰 NEWS FLASH: Images are just matrices.
-As such, images have elements with coordinates (rows and columns) and numeric values.
+!!! tip "NEWS FLASH: Images are just matrices"

+    📰 As such, images have elements with coordinates (rows and columns) and numeric values.
 The coordinates of the elements represent a location in the image, while the numeric value represents intensity (or luminance)—how bright that pixel should be.
 In the following example, we have two luminance values: black and white.
 These luminance values are stored as 1's and 0's.

     ![][bitmap smiley]{width=600px}

     [bitmap smiley]: images/bitmap-smiley.png

     Since images are just numeric matrices, we can easily leverage the full power of MATLAB for image processing.

+## Overview

 In this module, we will explore the properties of intensity (or grayscale) images, which are images that contain only one pixel value per image location and typically represent shades of gray or just one color.